 Now…Mom steps in.
 Unless you have a really artsy child.
-Mom use the black paint and give Frank his stiches and a mouth.
+Mom uses the black paint and gives Frank his stitches and a mouth.
 Don’t worry!
-You don’t have to be Picaso for this step.
+You don’t have to be Picasso for this step.

 While Frank dries…get out the green construction paper.
 Draw a large circle.
 Now cut it out.
 Now cut that circle in half….you have EARS!
 You can add details to them if you would like.
 Don’t glue them on yet!

 Now print out this template.
 It is for the Bolts.
 Cut out the bolts and glue them onto an old box.
 I used a cracker box, but you could use a cereal box or whatever you have on hand.
 You just want to make them sturdy.